-U.S.: Fighting in Syrian city yields trove of IS intelligence
+U.S.: Fighting in Syria yields trove of IS intelligence

 Washington — A spokesman for the U.S.-led military coalition fighting the Islamic State group says an enormous amount of digital information has been obtained from IS locations in and around the Syrian city of Manbij.